harbaum/FPGA-Companion/README.md

 ## Features and disadvantages of the different MCUs

 The inital version of MiSTeryNano relied on the BL616 as a support MCU.
-Some shortcomings of that platform caused the porting to other MCUs which then may have other disadvantages.
+Some shortcomings of that platform caused the code to be ported to other MCUs which then may have their own advantages and disadvantages.

 ### BL616